-To gain further insights from our measurements, we explored how the floristic connectivity of littoral floras relates to geographic distance, island age, and area.
-Geographic isolation often promotes diversification on isolated islands (ref), and therefore is expected to be correlated with floristic distances between islands.
-Additionally, we expect connectivity by currents to correlate with geographic distance, as increased distance typically raises the total travel cost between islands.
-Floristic connectivity may also align with island ages, since many terrestrial groups diversified in tandem with the geological formation of the islands (Parent et al., 2008, refs).
+We then explored how the floristic connectivity of littoral and non-littoral floras relates to geographic distance, island age, and area.
+Geographic isolation often promotes diversification on isolated islands (ref), and therefore it is expected to be correlated with floristic distances between islands.
+Additionally, we expect connectivity by currents to correlate with geographic distance, as increased distance typically raises the total travel cost between islands, decreasing colonization probability.
+Floristic connectivity may also align with island age differences, since many terrestrial groups diversified in tandem with the geological formation of the islands (Parent et al., 2008, refs).
 Furthermore, younger islands may harbor early colonizing species, whereas older islands may host more competitive species (ref).
 Lastly, islands with larger areas may support higher diversity by providing wider niche spaces, which enhance coexistence and ecological opportunities (Parent et al., 2020, refs).